-The student’s age is a vital factor that determines the cost of the best USA medical insurance for students.
-The prices vary for different age groups.
-The prices while buying f1 visa us health insurance will increase with the increase in the age of the student.
+The student’s age determines the cost of US student medical insurance.
+The prices for f1 visa US student insurance increases with the age of the student.

-The price of cheap graduate student health insurance USA can be either monthly or on a daily basis.
-The price will be more with an increase in the duration of coverage required.
+The price of student health insurance in the US can be either monthly or on a daily basis.
+The price increases with the duration of coverage required.

-The cost of health insurance for international students in USA is directly proportional to the medical maximum coverage required.
-The cost of F1 student medical insurance is less for a budget conscious student who chooses basic coverage while higher medical maximum coverage will cost more.
+The cost of health insurance for international students in the US is directly dependent on the medical maximum coverage required.
+The cost of F1 student medical insurance is less for lower medical maximum and increases with higher medical maximum coverage.